Polytetrafluoroethylene: Production

 The resulting polymer is terminated with sulfate ester groups, which can be hydrolyzed to give OH end-groups.

-Granular PTFE is produced via suspension polymerization, where PTFE is suspended in an aqueous medium primarily via agitation and sometimes with the use of a surfactant such as perfluorooctanesulfonic acid (PFOS) or FRD-903 (GenX).
+Granular PTFE is produced via suspension polymerization, where PTFE is suspended in an aqueous medium primarily via agitation and sometimes with the use of a surfactant.
 PTFE is also synthesized via emulsion polymerization, where a surfactant is the primary means of keeping PTFE in an aqueous medium.
+Surfactants in the past have included perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS).
+More recently, Perfluoro 3,6 dioxaoctanoic acid (PFO2OA) and FRD-903 (GenX) are being used as alternatives.

 Properties

 PTFE is a thermoplastic polymer, which is a white solid at room temperature, with a density of about 2200 kg/m3 and a melting point of 600 K. It maintains high strength, toughness and self-lubrication at low temperatures down to 5 K, and good flexibility at temperatures above 194 K. PTFE gains its properties from the aggregate effect of carbon-fluorine bonds, as do all fluorocarbons.
-The only chemicals known to affect these carbon-fluorine bonds are highly reactive metals like the alkali metals, and at higher temperatures also such metals as aluminum and magnesium, and fluorinating agents such as xenon difluoride and cobalt(III) fluoride.
+The only chemicals known to affect these carbon-fluorine bonds are highly reactive metals like the alkali metals, at higher temperatures, such metals as aluminium and magnesium, and fluorinating agents such as xenon difluoride and cobalt(III) fluoride.
 At temperatures above 650–700 C PTFE undergoes depolymerization.
+However, it begins to decompose at about 260 C through 350 C, and pyrolysis occurs at temperatures above 400 C.

 The coefficient of friction of plastics is usually measured against polished steel.
-PTFE's coefficient of friction is 0.05 to 0.10, which is the third-lowest of any known solid material (aluminium magnesium boride (BAM) being the first, with a coefficient of friction of 0.02; diamond-like carbon being second-lowest at 0.05).
+PTFE's coefficient of friction is 0.05 to 0.10.
 PTFE's resistance to van der Waals forces means that it is the only known surface to which a gecko cannot stick.
-In fact, PTFE can be used to prevent insects from climbing up surfaces painted with the material.
-PTFE is so slippery that insects cannot get a grip and tend to fall off.
+In addition, PTFE can be used to prevent insects from climbing up surfaces painted with the material.
 For example, PTFE is used to prevent ants from climbing out of formicaria.
+There are surface treatments for PTFE that alter the surface to allow adhesion to other materials.

-Because of its superior chemical and thermal properties, PTFE is often used as a gasket material within industries that require resistance to aggressive chemicals such as pharmaceuticals or chemical processing.
+Because of its chemical and thermal properties, PTFE is often used as a gasket material within industries that require resistance to aggressive chemicals such as pharmaceuticals or chemical processing.
 However, until the 1990s, PTFE was not known to crosslink like an elastomer, due to its chemical inertness.
 Therefore, it has no "memory" and is subject to creep.
 Because of the propensity to creep, the long-term performance of such seals is worse than for elastomers that exhibit zero, or near-zero, levels of creep.
 In critical applications, Belleville washers are often used to apply continuous force to PTFE gaskets, thereby ensuring a minimal loss of performance over the lifetime of the gasket.

-PTFE is an Ultraviolet (UV) transparent polymer.
-However, when exposed to an excimer laser beam it severely degrades due to heterogeneous photothermal effect.
+PTFE is an ultraviolet (UV) transparent polymer.
+However, when exposed to an excimer laser beam, it severely degrades due to heterogeneous photothermal effect.